tlswg/draft-ietf-tls-esni/draft-ietf-tls-esni.md

 servers can measure occurrences of the "esni_required" alert to detect this case.

-If the ClientEncryptedSNI.record_digest value does match the cryptographic hash of a known ESNIKeys, the server performs the following checks:
+If the ClientEncryptedSNI.record_digest_mac value does match the computed value for a known ESNIKeys, the server performs the following checks:

 - If the ClientEncryptedSNI.key_share group does not match one in the ESNIKeys.keys, it MUST abort the connection with an "illegal_parameter" alert.